Brazil–Spain relations: History

 In 1834, Spain recognized the independence of Brazil and both nations established diplomatic relations.
 Spain soon opened a diplomatic legation in Rio de Janeiro.
 In 1871, Brazilian Emperor Pedro II visited Spain and met with Spanish King Amadeo I. Beginning in the 1880s until the 1930s, a wave of Spanish migrants arrived to Brazil as it was the only South American nation without immigration quotas at the time.
 More than 1 million Spanish migrants would arrive to Brazil.

 During the Spanish Civil War (1936-1939), 30 Brazilian citizens partook in the fighting for the Second Spanish Republic and formed part of the International Brigade.
 In 1939, Brazilian President Getúlio Vargas donated 600 tons of coffee beans to Spain which were then sold by General Francisco Franco for 7.5 million pesetas (equivalent to €85 million Euros).

 In May 1983, Spanish King Juan Carlos I paid his first visit to Brazil.
 The King would visit the country three more times before his abdication in 2014.
 In November 2012, Brazilian President Dilma Rousseff paid an official visit to Spain.
 The visit was reciprocated in April 2017 by Spanish Prime Minister Mariano Rajoy.

 Diplomatic incidents

 In 2023, the Brazilian government summoned the Spanish ambassador to explain racist comments hurled by fans at soccer player Vinícius Júnior, and its foreign ministry said in a statement that after "yet another inadmissible episode" it had concluded that effective measures had not been taken by the Spanish authorities to prevent such acts of racism.

+High-level visits

+Spanish Prime Minister Pedro Sánchez and Brazilian President Luiz Inácio Lula da Silva in Madrid; April 2023.